 Every joint self-insurance program must provide the state risk manager and every member with a preliminary agenda in advance of each meeting of the governing body.
 The agenda shall be provided by electronic mail and shall be posted on the web site of the program accessible to the public.
 Meeting minutes, after approval, shall be posted on the web site of the program accessible to the public.

-Section 11 Standards for operation—Notification of changes to bylaws or interlocal agreement.
+Section 11 Standards for operation—Notification of changes to bylaws or foundation agreement.

-Every joint self-insurance program shall provide notification of the intent to change the bylaws or interlocal agreement to each member of the joint self-insurance program and the state risk manager by regular or electronic mail at least thirty days in advance of the meeting during which a vote on the proposed change will occur.
+Every joint self-insurance program shall provide notification of the intent to change the bylaws or foundation agreement to each member of the joint self-insurance program and the state risk manager by regular or electronic mail at least thirty days in advance of the meeting during which a vote on the proposed change will occur.
 Such notification shall include a copy of proposed changes.

-Section 12 Standards for operation—Changes to interlocal agreement.
+Section 12 Standards for operation—Changes to foundation agreement.

-(1) Changes to the interlocal agreement shall be by amendment and shall be approved by the governing body of each joint self-insurance program during a regular meeting of the governing body.
+(1) Changes to the foundation agreement shall be by amendment and shall be approved by the governing body of each joint self-insurance program during a regular meeting of the governing body.

-(2) Amendments to the interlocal agreement shall be adopted by ordinance or resolution of the governing board or council of each member and signed by an authorized representative of each member.
-The resolution or ordinance shall include, but not be limited to, an acknowledgment that the entity shall be subject to assessments and reassessments if required by the joint self-insurance program.
+(2) Amendments to the foundation agreement shall be adopted by ordinance or resolution of the governing board or council of each member and signed by an authorized representative of each member.
 The signed amendment and copy of the ordinance or resolution, as appropriate, shall be submitted to, and retained by, the joint self-insurance program.
-Copies of the interlocal agreement and subsequent amendments shall be published on the web site of the joint self-insurance program.
+Copies of the foundation agreement and subsequent amendments shall be published on the web site of the joint self-insurance program.

-(3) Changes to any terms of the interlocal agreement shall require amendment using the approval and adoption process described above.
+(3) Changes to any terms of the foundation agreement shall require amendment using the approval and adoption process described above.

-(4) Each new member joining a joint self-insurance program after the formation of the program shall sign a copy of the most current interlocal agreement and copies of all subsequent amendments to that agreement that have been adopted by the governing body of the joint self-insurance program.
-The joint self-insurance program shall retain the signed interlocal agreements and amendments until termination of the program occurs.
+(4) Each new member joining a joint self-insurance program after the formation of the program shall sign a copy of the most current foundation agreement and copies of all subsequent amendments to that agreement that have been adopted by the governing body of the joint self-insurance program.
+The joint self-insurance program shall retain the signed foundation agreements and amendments until termination of the program occurs.

-(5) When a new interlocal agreement is adopted by the governing body of the joint self-insurance program to replace the existing interlocal agreement and incorporate amendments, the new interlocal agreement shall be adopted by ordinance or resolution by the governing body of each member of the joint self-insurance program.
-The new interlocal agreement shall be signed by an authorized representative of each member.
-The signed interlocal agreement and a copy of the ordinance or resolution adopting the program shall be submitted to, and retained by, the joint self-insurance program until termination of the program occurs.
+(5) When a new foundation agreement is adopted by the governing body of the joint self-insurance program to replace the existing foundation agreement and incorporate amendments, the new foundation agreement shall be adopted by ordinance or resolution by the governing body of each member of the joint self-insurance program.
+The new foundation agreement shall be signed by an authorized representative of each member.
+The signed foundation agreement and a copy of the ordinance or resolution adopting the program shall be submitted to, and retained by, the joint self-insurance program until termination of the program occurs.

 Section 13 Standards for operation—Elections of the governing body.